nonplayer/hammercrawl/hc_core_player_2_creation.md

   - **Good:** Mind = add your level to your roll.
   - **Okay:** Luck = add 1/2 your level (round down) to the roll.
   - **Bad:** Body, Area, Death, Rally = add 1/3 your level (round down) to the roll.
-* **Gear Restrictions:** Can not use two-handed weapons except staves.
+* **Gear Restrictions:** Can not use two-handed melee weapons except staves.
 Can not wear heavy armour or use shields.
 Other armour can cause spell failure.
 * **Bonus Languages:** None

 **Armour-Inept:** Magic-users cannot wear Heavy armour, and suffer a chance of spell failure while wearing other armour.
 In Light armour, the chance is 50%, and in Medium armour the chance is 75%.
 Failed spells are forgotten per normal rules.